visgl/deck.gl/dev-docs/RFCs/v5.0/first-person-geospatial-viewport-rfc.md

 While METER_OFFSETS mode was initially introduced to solve a narrow use-case, the technique is actually very general, and there is no reason why we would not support geospatial anchoring and linear coordinates for all viewports (in addition to layers), including first person and orbit (i.e. third person) viewports.

+Note: There are subtleties around the positioning of the camera which is handled in the next proposal.

-## Proposal Part 2: An Alternative Viewport Hierarchy
+### Proposed: An Alternative Viewport Hierarchy

 In deck.gl v4.0, a viewport class hierarchy was introduced to support non-geospatial viewports.
 It separates between `Perspective` and `Orthographic` cameras (inspired by common WebGL frameworks).